 The biggest difference between the APR and the APY is compound interest.
 Unlike the APY, the annual percentage rate does not consider compound interest.
 That’s why the APR will be lower if you see both the APY and the APR together.
 Plus, the APR generally includes fees, which APY doesn’t account for.

 The Bottom Line

 All savings vehicles have an annual percentage yield that shows investors how much they can earn within a year.
 Because the APY takes compound interest into account, it can be beneficial to people who are looking for opportunities to make the most of their investments.
 If you’re investing and you can’t choose between two accounts, it’s best to take the one with the higher APY, all things (including fees) being equal.

 Tips on Borrowing and Investing

 - Whether you’re thinking of making a big investment or taking out a big loan, it’s smart to consult with a financial advisor first.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Sergey_P, ©iStock.com/pidjoe, ©iStock.com/Yuri_Arcurs